-The mental health and psychosocial impacts of COVID-19 have been significant.
-Children thrive when they feel safe and protected, when family and community connections are stable, and when their basic needs are met; unfortunately, the pandemic, like other humanitarian crises, disrupted many of those foundations that assure children’s mental health and well-being.
+Children thrive when they feel safe and protected, when family and community connections are stable and when their basic needs are met; unfortunately, the pandemic, like other humanitarian crises, disrupted many of those foundations that assure children’s mental health and well-being.

-It’s also why mental health interventions have been such a key part of UNICEF’s global response to COVID-19.
-UNICEF’s role in helping deliver COVID-19 vaccines to countries around the world is as much about conquering disease as it is about ending the lockdowns and restarting children’s lives.
+Mental health interventions have been a key part of UNICEF’s global response to COVID-19.
+UNICEF’s role in helping deliver COVID-19 vaccines to low- and lower-middle-income countries is as much about conquering disease as it is about ending the lockdowns and restarting children’s lives.

-Learn more about UNICEF’s approach to supporting children’s mental and psychosocial well-being.
+Learn more about UNICEF’s approach to supporting mental and psychosocial well-being of children and adolescents.